kaizen-ai/kaizenflow/docs/How_to_organize_your_work.md

 - Let's be polite, helpful, and supportive to each other
 - I'll remind you an adage that I tell myself when my teammates drive me crazy:
   "If you want to go fast, go alone; if you want to go far, go together"
+- While being assigned a warm-up issue:
+  - We highly value the importance of following instructions to ensure efficient task completion.
+We intentionally select straightforward and simple issues as the first tasks for you.
+So as your first step you should put primary focus on following the rules.
+Failure to do so can result in wasting more of our time than saving it.
+  - A pledge to put in the time you committed and not disappear
+  - If we don't find that you can meaningfully contribute, we will give you a warning and help you improve, we will suggest you how to fill in your knowledge gaps, and start not putting the time to help since we don't have enough resources
+  - If we decide that you are not ready to contribute, we will drop you, without
+    discussions: this is our sole decision for the good of the project and the other contributors
+  - You can study and try again in 6 months

 # Roles